 Advertise Lake Vacation Rentals

-Beautiful mesas, deep canyons, and steep rocky cliffs surround Blue Mesa Reservoir, Colorado's largest lake.
+Beautiful mesas, deep canyons, and steep rocky cliffs surround Blue Mesa Reservoir, the largest lake entirely in Colorado.
 The clear, blue, mountain water of the fjord-like lake draws anglers, nature lovers, and vacationers from all over.

 Created in 1965 with the construction of the Blue Mesa Dam, Blue Mesa Reservoir, along with its sister lakes, Morrow Point Reservoir and Crystal Reservoir, impounds 40 miles of the Gunnison River.
 Together the three reservoirs make up the Wayne N. Aspinall Storage Unit, and were created primarily for water storage for the Upper Colorado River Basin.
 They store water for irrigation and use in Colorado, Wyoming, New Mexico, and Utah.
 The dams and water levels are under the control of the Department of the Interior, Bureau of Reclamation, which draws down the water seasonally and as need demands.

 The Curecanti National Recreation Area was established in 1965 to manage the land on and around the Aspinall Unit.
 Today, the Curecanti National Recreation Area is a fantastic place to enjoy the reservoirs and the surrounding wilderness.
 Of the three reservoirs in Curecanti, Blue Mesa is by far the largest.
-It is popular with boaters, and there is water skiing, jet skiing, and sailing.
+It is popular with boaters, offering water skiing, jet skiing, and sailing.
 For the adventurous, there is good windsurfing, especially in the Bay of Chickens, and kayakers and canoeists will find plenty of secluded canyons to explore.
-Boating on the other reservoirs is limited to hand carried craft, and Blue Mesa is the only reservoir with full service marinas which also rent pontoon and fishing boats.
+Boating on the other reservoirs is limited to hand-carried craft, and Blue Mesa is the only reservoir with full-service marinas which also rent pontoon and fishing boats.